m4ttsch/omscs-notes-notes/machine-learning-trading/reading-plotting-stock-data.md

 df = pd.read_csv(‘data/IBM.csv’)
 ```

-Next, we can retrieve the “High” column and plot it:
+Next, we can retrieve the "High" column and plot it:

 ```python
 df[‘High’].plot()